-This is a guide to making your own homemade candles.
-Candles are an essential piece to any preppers stash (once the lights go out, how else are you going to find your way around?).
+This is a guide to making your homemade candles.
+Candles are essential to any preppers stash (once the lights go out, how else are you going to find your way around?).
 So let’s learn to make our own and reduce our dependence on those corrupt and greedy international corporate conglomerate candle makers.

-A stash of beeswax candles, perfect for an emergency also, see how to make candle wicks.
+A stash of beeswax candles, perfect for an emergency.
+Also, see how to make candle wicks.

 What You’ll Need to Make Homemade Candles